alipouw13/ai-claims-analysis/mcp_server/README.md

 # AI Financial & Insurance Analysis Platform - MCP Server

+> ⚠️ **IMPORTANT DISCLAIMER**: This MCP server is a **work-in-progress demonstration** and is **NOT production-ready**.
+It serves as an example implementation for educational and development purposes.
+Do not use in production environments without significant additional development, security review, and testing.

 A Model Context Protocol (MCP) server for the dual-domain Financial & Insurance Analysis Platform, providing comprehensive banking and insurance capabilities through advanced multi-agent orchestration.

 ## Overview